dfaker/WebmGenerator/README.md

  `pip3 install -r requirements.txt`

- Alternatively windows users may use one of the recent bundled releases.
+ Alternatively **windows users may use one of the recent bundled releases: https://github.com/dfaker/WebmGenerator/releases.**

 ## Usage